-Java's JDBC (Java Database Connectivity) library assumes that each individual change is to be auto-committed unless you indicate otherwise.
-But this assumption means you cannot use rollback to undo a transaction-in-progress's changes if it runs into problems.
+Java's JDBC (Java Database Connectivity) library assumes that each individual change is to be autocommitted unless you indicate otherwise.
+But this assumption means you cannot use rollback to undo multiple changes that may have been made by a transaction-in-progress if it runs into problems.

-With OCI, it appears that this is determined by the second argument to oci_execute.
-When you use OCI_DEFAULT as oci_execute's second argument,, this specifies to NOT auto-commit after each individual change, but to instead wait for a commit to be explicitly requested.
+With OCI, it appears that this is determined by the second argument to oci\execute.
+When you use OCI\DEFAULT as oci\execute's second argument,, this specifies to NOT auto-commit after each individual change, but to instead wait for a commit to be explicitly requested.
+This is a better choice for supporting transaction integrity.

-OCI provides a function oci_commit to make this explicit commit request.
+OCI provides a function oci\commit to make this explicit commit request.
 It expects a connection object, and has the side-effect of requesting that a commit be done.
 For example:

-So: if you have a PHP document using OCI, and it requests any SQL actions that change the database (such as an insert, update, or delete), that PHP document should call oci_commit once it believes the current logical transaction is successfully completed and reasonable to commit.
+So: if you have a PHP document using OCI, and it requests any SQL actions that change the database (such as an insert, update, or delete), that PHP document should call oci\commit once it believes the current logical transaction is successfully completed and reasonable to commit.